 (4) False Positive Rate = % of non-cancerous patients biopsied by mammography indication – Breast Cancer.Org

 CYRCADIA HEALTH is releasing a two tier market structure, Life Sciences – Circadian Biometric RecorderTM (CBR) technology with both indication of circadian tissue profile associated cancer as well as location of suspected lesion for the hospital and clinical market.
-The Wellness – itBraTM is intended for the over-the-counter and pharmacy models to supplement the woman’s monthly breast self-screening exam.
-Use Conditions are pending FDA Class II clearances as follows:
+The Wellness – iTBra™ is intended for the over-the-counter and pharmacy models to supplement the woman’s monthly breast self-screening exam.
+Use Conditions are intended as follows:

 Usage Scenario 1: CYRCADIA HEALTH patient flow from CYRCADIA HEALTH Wellness Monthly Self Breast Screening Exam (MBE) positive result leading to CYRCADIA HEALTH Life Science Biopsy Decision Assist – All Tissue Types

-Usage Scenario 2: Screening of Dense Tissue Population replacing Screening Mammography
+Usage Scenario 2: Monitoring of Dense Tissue Population supplementing or replacing Monitoring Mammography

-Usage Scenario 3: CYRCADIA HEALTH is used in place of screening mammography as primary detection mechanism for women diagnosed with Dense Breast Tissue
+Usage Scenario 3: CYRCADIA HEALTH could be used in place of monitoring mammography as the primary screening mechanism for women diagnosed with Dense Breast Tissue